-The purpose of the Income-Qualified/Affordable Housing Solar Program is to offer a higher incentive category to promote the installation of solar energy on existing owner-occupied single-family, and existing and new multi-family affordable housing projects that meets the program requirements.
-The Pasadena Solar Initiative (PSI) program recognizes that these customers face more difficulties in the financing and incorporation of solar energy systems in its developments than do conventional housing developments.
+The purpose of the Income-Qualified/Affordable Housing Solar Program is to offer larger incentives promote the installation of solar energy on owner-occupied single-family and affordable housing projects that meet the program requirements.
 This Income-Qualified/Affordable Housing incentive follows the requirements of the California Solar Initiative (CSI) and the New Solar Home Partnership (NSHP) program.
+To reduce the size solar system needed to power your home, encourage energy efficiency, and save thousands in up-front installation costs it is required that all PSI Income Qualified reduce energy consumption by 15% before the PSI incentive is requested.
+As described in the “Application Request” section below, all applications must include an energy efficiency audit for your home, along with a list of energy efficiency projects that will be completed to reduce consumption by 15%.
+Energy-saving actions are the best way to save energy, reduce your energy bills and provide lasting benefits to the environment.
 The Affordable Housing/Income-Qualified Solar Program may be periodically evaluated and modified to ensure progress toward program goals and objectives.
 All existing PSI requirements, guidelines, and installation process apply for customers applying for the affordable housing incentive except for the areas listed below.

 1. The affordable housing project must expressly limit residency in the affordable residential units to persons with very low income as defined by the Health and Safety Code section 50105.
 This section defines “Very Low Income” households as persons and families at or below 50 percent of area (Los Angeles County) median income, adjusted for family size, and revised annually.
-2. Customers must currently meet income-qualifying levels under PWP’s Electric Utility Assistance Program (EUAP) and be enrolled in the EUAP Program for a minimum of one year at the time of application.
+2. Customers must currently meet income-qualifying levels under PWP’s Electric Utility Assistance Program (EUAP) and be enrolled in the EUAP Program at the time of application.
 Medical Assistance customers are not eligible.
-PWP reserves right to require recertification prior to reserving solar incentive funds.
+PWP requires certification prior to reserving solar incentive funds.
 3. Qualifying systems must be connected to and serving the energy needs of residential units subject to affordability requirements; and common areas of the building or project, provided a minimum of 80 percent of the units are subject to the affordability requirements.
 Common areas include, but are not limited to: hallways, recreation rooms, laundry rooms, outdoor, and parking areas.
 4. Eligible projects include existing and new multifamily and single-family developments where at least 80 percent of the project units are reserved for affordable housing households as defined in requirement # 1 for a period of at least 10 years.
 5. Each residential dwelling unit for which a solar energy system is being installed must have a PWP account and individual electrical utility meter.
-6. New affordable housing projects must provide documentation showing energy efficiency for each single family home or multifamily building of at least 15 percent greater than the requirements of the current Building Energy Efficiency Standards, also known as “Title 24.”
-Existing affordable housing projects and Income-Qualified applicants must complete Energy Efficiency Measures (EEM) that will reduce electrical consumption by a minimum of 15% compared to the customer’s annual historical electrical usage BEFORE designing the solar system.
+6. New affordable housing projects must provide documentation showing energy efficiency for each single family home or multifamily building of at least 15 percent (15%) greater than the requirements of the current Building Energy Efficiency Standards, also known as “Title 24.”
+Existing affordable housing projects and Income-Qualified applicants must complete Energy Efficiency Measures (EEM) that will reduce electrical consumption by a minimum of 15% compared to the customer’s annual historical electrical usage BEFORE requesting "Permission to Operate" letter from PWP.
+All EEMs completed will be verified during PWP Field Inspection.

 REQUIRED AT THE "APPLICATION REQUEST" STEP